kescardoso/yinnsound/README.md

 # Project: YIN & SOUND IN THE SOUTH

-My first milestone project is actually a prototype for a real product: A a static (front-end only) website for our Yin-Yoga and Sound Healing Training Immersion in the South of France.
+My first milestone project is actually a prototype for a real product: A static website for our Yin-Yoga and Sound Healing Training Immersion in the South of France.
 Besides being student at Code Institute and future Software Developer Extraordinaire, I have been a Yoga Teacher and Sound Therapist for the past 5 years here in France.

 One of my personal dreams has been to create my own retreats and immersive experience-training programs for aspiring yoga teachers and sound healing practitioners.
 In the beginning of 2019 I encountered the perfect partner (a sister-like yoga teacher and entrepreneur with a bunch of experience and a lot of love in her heart!) and the perfect location (a permaculture retreat center in the French Alps, one-hour drive from Nice!).
 On this first phase of project development we are doing everything ourselves to keep costs and base-investments low, and I am in charge of web development and digital communications (using my web developing skills and previous marketing experience).

-For this project I will be wire-framing on Figma and using Cloud9, GitHub and GitHub Pages for developing a Bootstrap4 based website.
+For this project I will be wire-framing on Figma and using Cloud9, GitHub and GitHub Pages for developing a Bootstrap4 mobile-first website.

 ## My UX Process and Strategy

-### 1. Who
+### 1. Who is our target client (avatar)

 #### This website is targeted to:
 - Qualified and aspiring yoga teachers, wishing to improve their skills and teach Yin Yoga with Sound Healing in their communities;